Fair GANs through model rebalancing for extremely imbalanced class distributions: Related Work

 Researchers have also shown interest in proposing other fairness measuring metrics for generative models that take into account the inaccuracy of the auxiliary classifier \cite{teofairness,teo2021measuring}.

-The generation of synthetic datasets is easier than the collection of real datasets and also preserves privacy in the case of biometric data.
+The generation of synthetic datasets is easier than the collection of real datasets and also preserves privacy.
 Researchers have shown its applicability in various tasks such as multi-view representation learning \cite{jahanian2021generative}, face-swap detection \cite{jain2022dataless}, face morphing attack detection \cite{ivanovska2022face} and even in finance \cite{assefa2020generating}.
 Thus it is important that these generative models are unbiased so that the same biases are not propagated in the downstream tasks.

 Recently, \citet{shumailov2023curse} showed that recursively training on generated data leads to model collapse.
-The model begins losing information pertaining to the tails of the distribution or entangles multiple modes of the original distribution.
-In this work, we have specifically focused (through latent space exploration) on generating data from the Gaussian tails to generate a diverse set of samples that were not present in the original dataset.
-Additionally, we only do one iteration of retraining the generative model on synthetic data, minimizing the risk of model collapse.
+The model begins losing information from the tails of the distribution or entangles multiple modes of the original distribution.
+In this work, we only do one iteration of retraining the generative model on synthetic data while specifically focusing on generating diverse images, thus, minimizing the risk of model collapse.